Guide

 Connect your GitHub repo.
 ReleaseGlow generates a structured changelog and polished release notes from the same commits.

-For most SaaS products, the answer is: you need both.
+For most B2B SaaS products, the answer is: you need all three.
 Here's why.

 Your developer users (API consumers, integration partners, technical evaluators) want the changelog.
 They need precise details about breaking changes, deprecations, and new API endpoints.
 Giving them only marketing-style release notes is frustrating.